 The pooled and separate prevalence of atypical pathogens (Chlamydia, Mycoplasma and Legionella) in severe pneumonia were estimated using the 'meta' package in R software (V.4.1.3), with double arcsine transformation to convert data, calculating 95% CIs using the Wilson method.
-We quantified heterogeneity estimates for the pooled estimates of prevalence using the I statistic.
-Since subgroup analysis, we divided the population into adults, children and mixed groups.
-Mixed groups were defined as when the studies did not distinguish between adults used random effects models in our analyses.
+We quantified heterogeneity estimates for the pooled estimates of prevalence using the I2 statistic.
+Since considerable heterogeneity was expected ($I^2 > 50\%$), we used random effects models in our analyses.

-as when the studies did not distinguish between adults or children and only reported the overall prevalence of atypical pathogenic infections.
+We assessed the possible sources of heterogeneity by performing subgroup and meta-regression analyses.
+In subgroup analysis, we divided the population into adults, children and mixed groups.
+Mixed groups were defined as when the studies did not distinguish between adults or children and only reported the overall prevalence of atypical pathogenic infections.
 We also calculated the prevalence of atypical pathogens in patients with severe pneumonia by different continents.
-To investigate the prevalence of atypical pathogens for different categories of severe pneumonia, we performed the following analysis: since the classification of severe pneumonia was not considerable heterogeneity was expected ( $I^2 > 50\%$ ), we performing subgroup and meta-regression analyses.
-In reported in most paediatric studies, for Chlamydia and Mycoplasma, we conducted a subgroup analysis of nonpaediatric studies by pneumonia category.
-We divided the sample into adults and children in one study, as it presents different prevalence in two groups, respectively, and we also divided a study into the severe communityacquired pneumonia (SCAP) group and severe hospitalacquired pneumonia (SHAP) group for the same reason.
+To investigate the prevalence of atypical pathogens for different categories of severe pneumonia, we performed the following analysis: since the classification of severe pneumonia was not reported in most paediatric studies, for Chlamydia and Mycoplasma, we conducted a subgroup analysis of non-paediatric studies by pneumonia category.
+We divided the sample into adults and children in one study,29 as it presents different prevalence in two groups, respectively, and we also divided a study30 into the severe community-acquired pneumonia (SCAP) group and severe hospital-acquired pneumonia (SHAP) group for the same reason.